Cordtus/ibc-apps/docs/v8-expert-questions.md

 ### IBC-go v8 Specific
 49. **What are the v8 API breaking changes from earlier versions?** Migration path unclear
 50. **Which Cosmos SDK versions are compatible with IBC-go v8?** Research shows variations
-51. **Are there deprecated patterns in v8 that should be avoided?** Future-proofing concerns
+51. **Are there deprecated logic in v8 that should be avoided?** Future-proofing concerns
 52. **What are the minimum Go version requirements for v8?** Research shows Go 1.21-1.23.6 range

 ### Forward Compatibility
-53. **Which patterns will break when upgrading to v10?** Planning for future upgrades
+53. **Which logic will break when upgrading to v10?** Planning for future upgrades
-54. **Are there v8-compatible patterns that ease v10 migration?** Best practices
+54. **Are there v8-compatible logic that ease v10 migration?** Best practices
 55. **Should new implementations target v8 or skip to v10?** Strategic decision
 56. **What is the upstream maintenance status of v8?** Long-term support concerns